stat408/Lab2/README.md

 Select a few features in the data set that youthink are relevant for determining housing prices.
 How might each of these influence housing prices?

 #### c.
 (4 points)
-Using base R plots, create two figures with at least one showing the relationship between a two variable in the data set with the housing price.
+Using base R plots, create two figures with at least one showing the relationship between a variable in the data set with the housing price.

 #### d.
 (4 points)